Back to Blog

 • Customer: "I'm so angry right now!
 I've been waiting for this package for weeks, and it's still not here!"

 • You: "I'm sorry to hear that your package hasn't arrived yet.
 I can see that you're feeling really upset right now.
-Let me find out what the issue is and what can we do about it from here."
+Let me find out what the issue is and what we can do about it from here."

-Patience is a key skill for managing difficult customers, many customers may need time to vent their frustrations and explain their issues fully, and cutting them off or rushing them can exacerbate the situation.
+Patience is a key skill for managing difficult customers.
+Many customers may need time to vent their frustrations and explain their issues fully and cutting them off or rushing them can exacerbate the situation.

 This approach also shows that you're actively listening and willing to engage with the person's emotions, which can help them feel more heard and validated.
 Remember the end goal is to find a solution that satisfies the customer, it may take time so practice patience.